THE ECOLOGY PROJECT at FORT WILLIAMS PARK:

 - Improve open space and access for passive recreation

-- Foster collaboration, community participation and stewardship
+- Foster collaboration, community participation, and stewardship

 - Provide opportunities for environmental education

 The first demonstration of the Ecology Project’s potential came in 2012 with the completion of Cliffside.
 Where invasive shrubs and vines once formed an impenetrable thicket, you can now stroll among native trees and shrubs, sit on stone walls, and enjoy awe-inspiring views of Casco Bay.
 The second Ecology Project site, Lighthouse View, contains a beautiful example of a native meadow with wildflowers enjoyed by people and pollinators alike.
-The transformation of this highly-trafficked space adjacent to the lighthouse can serve to raise awareness and inspire an expanded stewardship of the environment.
+The transformation of this highly-trafficked space adjacent to the lighthouse can serve to raise awareness and inspire expanded stewardship of the environment.

 Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a shallow pond promising frogs and dragonﬂies; water ﬂowing through a series of cascades into the Skating Pond below; a “gopher tunnel”; a tree lookout fort; and a picnic area for rest and regrouping.
 Additional features in the process of being created include a meadow alive with native wildﬂowers and pollinating insects, and a living willow tunnel and dome.

-In the fall of 2015, the Fort Williams Park Foundation began implementing a multi-year ecological restoration of the Cliff Walk Landscape, which involves suppressing invasive plants while preserving existing remnant native plant communities, and creating conditions more conducive to their spread across the site.
+In the fall of 2015, the Fort Williams Park Foundation began implementing a multi-year ecological restoration of the Cliff Walk Landscape, which involves suppressing invasive plants while preserving existing remnant native plant communities; and creating conditions more conducive to their spread across the site.

 More landscapes are planned for the future to provide additional places of refuge and wonder for Park visitors and habitat for the wildlife with which we share this space.
 This ambitious project will be many years in the making, and success will depend on the continued help of generous donors and dedicated volunteers.

-For more information about current and future Ecology Project plans, activities, events, and how you might volunteer or donate, please visit our website at fortwilliams.org or use the contact info below to reach us by mail, phone or email:
+For more information about current and future Ecology Project plans, activities, events, and how you might volunteer or donate, please visit our website at fortwilliams.org or use the contact info below to reach us by mail, phone, or email:

-Fort Williams Park Foundation
+Friends of Fort Williams Park